Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 Another option is to fetch the GigaSpaces Helm charts that you need and unpack them locally, so you don’t have to repeat the repo name and package version in each command (which has the added benefit of making the commands shorter).
 For example, if you fetch and unpack the Helm chart using the following command:

+```bash
+helm fetch gigaspaces/insightedge --version={{%version "helm-version" %}} --untar
+```

 {{%note%}}
 You must fetch every chart that you will be using (for example: xap, xap-pu and xap-manager) in your GigaSpaces application environment.
 {{%/note%}}

-```bash
-helm fetch gigaspaces/insightedge --version={{%version "helm-version" %}} --untar
-```

-The chart is unpackaged in a local folder called insightedge, and then you can install the demo by typing:
+The chart is unpacked in a local folder called insightedge, and then you can install the demo by typing:

 ```bash
 helm install insightedge --name demo